sebastiankasprzak/aws-amplify-workshop-react-native/00-prerequisites/README.md

 * Follow the [iOS Expo guide](https://docs.expo.dev/workflow/ios-simulator/) to download and install XCode and create a iOS device simulator.
 This is required for iOS builds and publishes, and is available on Mac platform only.

-* Follow the [Android Expo guide](https://docs.expo.dev/workflow/android-studio-emulator/) to download and install Android Studio and create a Android device emulator
+* Follow the [Android Expo guide](https://docs.expo.dev/workflow/android-studio-emulator/) to download and install Android Studio and create a Android device emulator.
+Would recommend to use Android Emulator 31+.

 Expo has a simplified way to test your application on physical devices without requiring OS specific IDE's.
 We will use this in the workshop to test on Android and iOS phyisical devices.